PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-13 10:16:35
+Last updated: 2024-04-13 10:17:08
-Random Quote: For the night is dark and full of terrors.  -  Words of R'hllor
+Random Quote: Demons made of snow and ice and cold.
+The ancient enemy.
+The only enemy that matters.  -  Stannis Baratheon